-Figure 83.
+Figure 82.
 Creating a wireless network.

 Parameter Description Wi-Fi Network Network name (SSID) A name for the wireless network.
 The name can consist of digits and Latin characters.
 Hide SSID If the switch is moved to the right, other users cannot see your Wi-Fi network.
 It is recommended not to hide the network in order to simplify initial configuration of the wireless network.
 BSSID The unique identifier for this wireless network.
 You cannot change the value of this parameter, it is determined in the device's internal settings.
 The field is displayed in the settings of the existing wireless network.
 Max associated clients The maximum number of devices connected to the wireless network.
 When the value 0 is specified, the device does not limit the number of connected clients.
+Enable shaping Move the switch to the right to limit the maximum bandwidth of the wireless network.
+In the Shaping field displayed, specify the maximum value of speed (Kbit/s).
+Move the switch to the left not to limit the maximum bandwidth.
 Broadcast wireless network If the switch is moved to the left, devices cannot connect to the wireless network.
 Upon that the router can connect to another access point as a wireless client.
 Clients isolation Move the switch to the right to forbid wireless clients of this wireless network to communicate to each other.
 Enable guest network This function is available for the additional network.
 Move the switch to the right if you want the devices connected to the additional network to be isolated from the devices and resources of the router's LAN.